artttj/laravel5-5-helm-kubernetes/README.md

 MY_URL=laravel2.squareroute.io # change this to your domain
 ```

 * Install nginx-ingress with the settings to create RBAC and externalTrafficPolicy to preserve source IPs in the logs.
-Nginx-ingress is also chosen because it allows for 'sticky sessions', something not yet possible with other Load Balancers to my knowledge <https://blog.shanelee.name/2017/10/16/kubernetes-ingress-and-sticky-sessions/>
+Nginx-ingress is also chosen because it allows for 'sticky sessions', something not yet possible with most other Load Balancers to my knowledge <https://blog.shanelee.name/2017/10/16/kubernetes-ingress-and-sticky-sessions/>.

 ```bash
 helm install stable/nginx-ingress --name nginx-ingress --namespace laravel5 --set rbac.create=true,controller.service.externalTrafficPolicy=Local